jsonjuri/dreamweaver-angular-colors/README.md

-dreamweaver-angular-colors
+Dreamweaver CC - AngularJS Code Coloring Extension
 =======================

-[Adobe Dreamweaver CC IDE] dreamweaver / brackets extension which visualizes Angular code coloring.
+[Adobe Dreamweaver CC IDE] dreamweaver / brackets extension which visualizes AngularJS code coloring.

 This extension adds the CSS class `<span class="cm-variable"></span>` and `<span class="cm-variable-2"></span>` to edit code coloring.
 The styles are defined in `main.less` and variables in `main.js`.